yzygitzh/yzygitzh.github.io/_posts/2017-08-29-redroid-usage.markdown

 2. `ReDroid_apps_droidbot_out`

-    This folder contains information collected by DroidBot.
+    This folder contains information collected by [DroidBot][droidbot].
 Before any further action, ReDroid will first launch DroidBot to run dynamic tests on the specified apps with different platforms (emulator and real device).
 The test cases are the same between platforms, so after that we can detect runtime behavior differences caused by anti-sandbox techniques.

 3. `ReDroid_trace_comparator_out`